lucas861223/multi-chat-capture/README.md

   1. Clone this repository
   2. Install dependencies as marked in package.json
-  3. Modify node_module/index.js, specifically replacing both "lucas861223" to your own twitch handle.
-Only change the "lucas861223" part, leave the hashtag(#) as is.
+  3. Modify node_module/index.js, specifically replacing both lucas861223 to your own twitch handle.
+Only change the lucas861223 part, leave the hashtag(#) as is.
   4. Make other changes you wish to make, save and close.
   5. Bundle index.js using webpack, with the provided webpack.config.js

 </details>

 After successfully setting it up, you should be able to use OBS or other broadcasting software to capture this HTML file as a browser source.
-You can then modify the behavior by using Twitch chat commands.
+You can then modify the behavior by using Twitch chat commands or just modify the default setting.

 ## Commands ##
+All of the commands will only work if they're sent to the main channel by the broadcaster of the channel.
+This means, if it's set up correctly, these commands would only work if you send the commands in your own channel.
 <details>
   <summary>Here is a list of twitch chat commands for this chat overlay.</summary>

-   All of these commands can only be executed by the broadcaster of the main channel, which should be the user if it's correctly set up.
-They will only work if they're sent to the main channel.
   - !join \[channelNames\]
-    * \[channelNames\] A single channel or multiple channels separated by commands and/or space.
+    * \[channelNames\] A single channel or multiple channels separated by commas and/or space.
     * This command joins the channels and read the messages.
   - !leave \[channelnames\]
-    * \[channelNames\] A single channel or multiple channels separated by commands and/or space.
+    * \[channelNames\] A single channel or multiple channels separated by commas and/or space.
     * This command leaves the channels and stops reading the messages.
   - !pfp
     * When joining multiple chats, the default behavior shows the profile picture of the streamer in front of the message to better distinguish which chat the message is from.